Valien/foundryvtt/README.md

 * *modules* - Has compendium packs, adventures, etc.
 * *gcp* - Project to build out FoundryVTT on Goggle Cloud Platform (GCP) **WIP!**
 * *docker* - A docker container!
 Aw yeah.
 Foundry in Docker!
+* *python* - Python utility scripts to download tokens, images, etc in bulk off the 'net

 Macros should be self-documented but in case you have questions ping me on the Foundry Discord (Valien) or here on GitHub!